JetBrains/kotlin/CONCURRENCY.md

 <a name="detach"></a>
 ## Object subgraph detachment

-   An object subgraph without external references can be disconnected using `detachObjectGraph` to a `COpaquePointer` value, which could be stored in `void*` data, so the disconnected object subgraphs can be stored in a C data structure, and later attached back with `attachObjectGraph<T>` in an arbitrary thread or a worker.
+   An object subgraph without external references can be disconnected using `DetachedObjectGraph<T>` to a `COpaquePointer` value, which could be stored in `void*` data, so the disconnected object subgraphs can be stored in a C data structure, and later attached back with `DetachedObjectGraph<T>.attach()` in an arbitrary thread or a worker.
 Combining it with [raw memory sharing](#shared) it allows side channel object transfer between concurrent threads, if the worker mechanisms are insufficient for a particular task.

 <a name="shared"></a>
 ## Raw shared memory